MartinLoeper/virt-spinner/README.md

 ---

+## What's New in v1.1

+**VIRT SPINNER v1.1** adds firmware selection support, allowing you to choose between UEFI and BIOS when creating VMs.

+### 🆕 New in v1.1

+- **💾 Firmware Selection** - Choose between UEFI and BIOS (Legacy) when creating VMs
+  - UEFI support for modern operating systems (Windows 10/11, modern Linux)
+  - BIOS/Legacy mode for older systems and maximum compatibility
+  - Context-aware suggestions for each firmware type
+  - Required for Windows 11 installation
+  - Shown in VM summary with proper boot command configuration

+---

 ## What's New in v1.0

 **VIRT SPINNER v1.0** is a complete rewrite with universal Linux distribution support, intelligent ISO management, and enhanced user experience.
 This version brings professional-grade VM management to any Linux system through an elegant terminal UI.